TTL Expired in Transit - Reason and Solution

 You can see how the reply changed when I changed the TTL value from 3 to 30.

 I hope this tutorial helped you to identify and rectify the ping reply TTL Expired in Transit error.
-Destination Host Unreachable and Destination Net Unreachable are the other two important ICMP error messages I faced before.
+Allow me to introduce other similar ICMP error messages.

-CoreNetworkZ has tons of network-related tutorials like Request Timed Out and Error 678: The Remote Computer Did Not Respond.
+4. Error 678: The Remote Computer Did Not Respond

 Well seems a complex issue